-7 things this body positive mom will never do in front of her kids
+7 things this body-positive mom will never do in front of her kids

 3. I will never punish my body with exercise

-During the time when she was dieting and exercising obsessively, Kimmey saw working out as a punishment for overeating or as a way to force her body into looking a certain way.
+During the time when she was dieting and exercising obsessively, Kimmey saw working out as a punishment.
 Now, she works out in ways she enjoys — such as having family dance parties in her living room.

 "I never want my children to think that moving their body isn't supposed to be fun," said Kimmey, adding that she and her husband encourage their kids to dance, participate in sports teams, and find other ways of moving that make them feel joyful and confident.

-Note: Editor's note: This story was originally published on June 2, 2017.